Hawthorn

 This section has been translated automatically.

-Crataegus species are from the rose family.
-To them belong the plants hawthorn, maythorn, hawthorn, mealthorn.
+The Crataegus species come from the rose family.
+They include the plants hawthorn, maythorn, hawthorn and mealythorn.
 There are 150 to 2000 species of hawthorn.
-The single-stemmed hawthorn is native to southern and northern Europe, Russia, Siberia, Himalayas, North Africa, Chile and China, the double-stemmed hawthorn is found throughout Europe, in
+The single-stemmed hawthorn is native to southern and northern Europe, Russia, Siberia, the Himalayas, North Africa, Chile and China, while the two-stemmed hawthorn is found throughout Europe.

 The dried, flowering twigs (hawthorn leaves with flowers - Crataegi folium cum flore) and the dried fruits (hawthorn fruits - Crataegi fructus) are used phytotherapeutically.